 Instagram hashtags are a key way to make your posts searchable, so be sure you leverage them properly.
 They function like keywords, as they have tracking and searching capabilities.

-You may have noticed brands grouping hashtags at the end of a caption or below the “More” tag to keep things looking clean.
+You may have noticed brands grouping relevant hashtags at the end of a caption or below the “More” tag to keep things looking clean.
 Some even add several lines of space with periods to set apart the hashtags and really tuck them away from the description space.
 This is acceptable, but be open to sprinkling some hashtags within the caption to give it dimension.

 So how do you know which hashtags to use?
 Aim for a mix of branded (a signature hashtag you create for your brand), community (used by people in the same industry as you, or used by the influencers you are attempting to attract), product, and other relevant trending hashtags.

-Inform your content by taking note of the hashtags used by your competitors, your audience, influencers, and industry leaders.
+Inform your content marketing by taking note of the hashtags used by your competitors, your audience, influencers, and industry leaders.

 Short and sweet Instagram captions are useful when the photo can say it all.
 Take this example from The Sill, a business that ships beautiful house plants straight to your door.
 It uses a photo that shows off how people are decorating their homes with the houseplants they order.